 Leo is one of the 11 volunteer therapy dogs that roams St. Joseph’s, an adorable 100-pound Goldendoodle (a cross between a golden retriever and a poodle) with a colorful hairdo, that delights people with his giant fluffiness and good-natured personality.
+You can learn more about the Goldendoodle crossbreed by reading this guide that compares Goldendoodle Vs Labradoodle.
 For his handler, Gabby DiBattista-Capadona, it has been a life-changing experience.
 Her connection to the hospital is a personal one.
 Both of her grandparents spent significant amounts of time at St. Joseph’s and she got to know the staff that provided their care.
 After her grandfather passed away, she found a way to give back to the facility that cared for the people she loved most.

 “I volunteer because I want to make people happy and how can you not be happy spending time with Leo?”
 Capadona says.
 “He’s warm, inviting, and people smile when they see him coming.”
 For her, the reward is when she hears a patient or family member say, “That’s just what I needed today,” after a visit from Leo.